coderdba-coding-org/kubernetes/various/ingress01/README.txt

 Version: 1.0.0
 Hostname: web-79d88c97d6-h5kqp

-- CURL TO INGRESS (not to ingress controller)
+- CURL TO INGRESS (not to ingress controller) --> NOT WORKING With /etc/hosts having hosnaame hello-world.info as defined in ingress to point to the ingress's address in kubectl get ingress

+- Access the 1st version of the Hello World app.

+curl hello-world.info --> NOT WORKING
+curl: (7) Failed connect to hello-world.info:80; Connection refused

+Expected Output:
+Hello, world!
+Version: 1.0.0
+Hostname: web-55b8c6998d-8k564

+- Access the 2nd version of the Hello World app.

+curl hello-world.info/v2 --> NOT WORKING
+curl: (7) Failed connect to hello-world.info:80; Connection refused

+Expected Output:

+Hello, world!
+Version: 2.0.0
+Hostname: web2-75cd47646f-t8cjk